elch93/tgc-proj3-tidbits/README.md

 ### Acknowledgements
 - This project is inspired by an app called Deepstash and websites like StackOverflow.
+- The original character design is inspired by artist [Brent Kobayashi](http://www.meowza.org/).
 - This is for educational use.